MauroDataMapper/mdm-docker/README.md

 ### Optional

+* `PGPASSWORD` - This is the postgres user's password for the postgres server.
+This is an environment variable set to allow the MDM service to wait till the postgres service has completely finished starting up.
+It is only used to confirm the Postgres server is running and databases exist.
+  After this it is not used again. **If you change `POSTGRES_PASSWORD` you must change this to match**
 * `CATALINA_OPTS` - Java Opts to be passed to Tomcat
 * `DATABASE_HOST` - The host of the database.
 If using docker-compose this should be left as `postgres` or changed to the name of the database service
 * `DATABASE_PORT` - The port of the database